divyamth/metricsDocker/README.md

 The entire solution presents a frontend that is user-centric and displays the metrics in an easily-readable manner.
 It also shows the health check along with the real-time metrics that further increase the user-friendly nature of this solution.

+## API Documentation
+The following API endpoints perform the following
+- /realmetrics - Endpoint which will record the system metrics in real-time and expose them to the frontend
+- /health - Endpoint that performs health check of the Docker container and gives the output

 ## Unit Tests
 <a href="unit-test"><img src="images/unit-test.png" align="middle" width="1080" height="352"></a>